China–Hungary relations: History

+Cold War

+On October 3, 1949, the Hungarian People's Republic recognized the People's Republic of China.
+On October 6, the two countries established diplomatic relations.
+During the Korean War, the Hungarian People's Republic sent medical teams to Pyongyang to treat wounded North Korean and Chinese People's Volunteer Army troops.
+At the height of the Hungarian Revolution of 1956, Chinese premier Zhou Enlai encouraged Soviet premier Nikita Khrushchev to intervene against the Hungarian revolutionaries.

+In 1989, Hungarian government, which was undergoing political reform, reacted strongly to the 1989 Tiananmen Square protests and massacre, condeming the Chinese government's actions.
+Demonstrations were held outside the Chinese embassy.
+Hungary was the only country in Europe to have substantially reduced relations with China in the aftermath of the events.

+21st century

+During the government of Viktor Orbán, Hungary strengthened its ties with China while other European Union member states considered "de-risking" their relations with China.
 In 2017, China and Hungary declared their relationship a comprehensive strategic partnership.
+Since at least 2017, Hungarian police and other governmental institutions have used Chinese surveillance equipment from Dahua Technology and Hikvision.

 In 2021, it was revealed that Fudan University was planning a campus in Budapest.
 This led to pushback in the country and to protests, leading the Hungarian government to delay the plans and promise that it will hold a referendum on the issue.
 On 22 May 2022, the Constitutional Court ruled the referendum as unconstitutional as it concerns an international agreement.
 Hungarian officials also promised to resume the project after the victory of the ruling Fidesz during the 2022 parliamentary elections.

 Hungary has formally blocked the European Union from formally criticizing China's actions in Hong Kong in both 2020 and 2021.

 On 20 February 2023, Chinese Communist Party (CCP) Politburo member and top diplomat Wang Yi visited Budapest to meet with prime minister Orbán.
 During the meeting, Hungarian foreign minister Péter Szijjártó stated that "[w]hen we have faced crises in recent years, Hungary has always come out of them stronger than it went into them, but Hungarian-Chinese cooperation has played an absolutely indispensable role in this".
 On 27 February 2023, Orbán backed the peace plan released by Wang Yi about ending the Russian invasion of Ukraine.

-General Secretary of the Chinese Communist Party Xi Jinping visited Hungary in May 2024 and met with Orbán.
-During the visit, the two countries entered into a strategic partnership agreement as well as 18 other agreements and memoranda of understanding.
+CCP general secretary Xi Jinping visited Hungary in May 2024 and met with Orbán.
+During the visit, the two countries entered into an "all-weather comprehensive strategic partnership for a new era" as well as 18 other agreements and memoranda of understanding.

-In October 2025, it was reported that Chinese state-backed advanced persistent threat group Mustang Panda had targeted Hungarian and other European diplomats as part of a cyber-espionage campaign.
+In October 2025, it was reported that Chinese state-backed advanced persistent threat group Mustang Panda had targeted Hungarian and other European diplomats as part of a coordinated cyber-espionage campaign.

-Political relations

-Hungary follows the one China principle.
-It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory.